-The original elephant section of the park was proclaimed in 1931, when only sixteen elephants remained in the area.
-Today this finely tuned ecosystem is sanctuary to over 550 elephants, lions, buffalo, black rhino, spotted hyena, leopard, a variety of antelope and zebra species, as well as the unique Addo flightless dung beetle, found almost exclusively in Addo.
-And their Addo has only just begun, with plans to expand the Park into a 264,000 hectare (652,300 acre) mega-park.
-In addition, plans include the proposed proclamation of a 120,000 hectare (296,500 acre) marine protected area that includes islands that are home to the world's largest breeding populations of Cape gannets and largest breeding population of endangered African penguins.
+The original elephant section of the park was proclaimed in 1931 when only sixteen elephants remained in the area.
+Today this finely tuned ecosystem is a sanctuary to over 550 elephants, lions, buffalo, black rhino, spotted hyena, leopard, a variety of antelope and zebra species, as well as the unique Addo flightless dung beetle, found almost exclusively in Addo.
+And their Addo has only just begun, with plans to expand the Park into a 264,000-hectare (652,300 acres) mega-park.
+In addition, plans include the proposed proclamation of a 120,000-hectare (296,500 acres) marine protected area that includes islands that are home to the world's largest breeding populations of Cape gannets and the largest breeding population of endangered African penguins.

-In addition, plans include the proposed proclamation of a 120,000 ha (296,500 acre) marine reserve that includes islands that are home to the world's largest breeding populations of Cape gannets and second largest breeding population of African penguins.
+In addition, plans include the proposed proclamation of a 120,000 ha (296,500 acres) marine reserve that includes islands that are home to the world's largest breeding populations of Cape gannets and the second largest breeding population of African penguins.

 Did you know…

-- The park conserves no less than five of South Africa's seven biomes?
+- Does the park conserve no less than five of South Africa's seven biomes?

-- Is also home to one of the densest African elephant populations on earth?
+- Is it also home to one of the densest African elephant populations on earth?

 - It is home to the unique flightless dung beetle?

-- Addo incorporates the largest coastal dune field in the southern hemisphere?
+- Does Addo incorporate the largest coastal dune field in the southern hemisphere?

-- The park boasts the Big Seven, (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark)?
+- Does the park boast the Big Seven, (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark)?

 - It also protects the world's largest Cape gannet breeding population on Bird Island